netdata/netdata/streaming/README.md

 When done, restart netdata on the `master` node.
 It is now ready to receive metrics.

+Note that `health enabled by default = auto` will still trigger `last_collected` alarms, if a connected slave does not exit gracefully.
+If the netdata running on the slave is stopped, it will close the connection to the master, ensuring that no `last_collected` alarms are triggered.
+For example, a proper container restart would first terminate the netdata process, but a system power issue would leave the connection open on the master side.
+In the second case, you will still receive alarms.

 #### Configuring the `slaves`

 On each of the slaves, edit `/etc/netdata/stream.conf` (to edit it on your system run `/etc/netdata/edit-config stream.conf`) and set these: